Late Autism Diagnosis: Understanding Autism Discovery in Teens and Adults

 You're Not Alone: Late Diagnosis Is Common

-If you're a parent noticing autistic traits in an older child, or an adult who has always felt "different," this guide will help you understand why autism is often missed and what to do next.
+You might be a parent seeing traits in an older child.
+Or an adult who feels "different."
+This guide explains why autism is missed and what to do.

 Our Story: A Later Diagnosis Changed Everything